 - A prenup allows you and your spouse to make decisions at a time when you are getting along and in harmony.
 Entering into an agreement before there is resentment and hurt feelings will lessen the contention and fighting during the divorce.
 A contested divorce will result in a lengthy court battle.
 By entering a prenup, you can help avoid the stress and cost that an ugly divorce can cause.

 - A prenuptial agreement can help you protect family heirlooms or property with sentimental value that far outweighs its actual value.
-If you divorce without a prenup, California law states that marital property must be divided 50/50.
+If you divorce without a prenup, California law states that property acquired during marriage is divided 50/50.
 Through a prenup, you can ensure that certain sentimental property will not be subject to division.

 - You can protect the inheritance rights of children and grandchildren from a previous marriage through a prenuptial agreement.
 Without a prenup, the surviving spouse from the second marriage may have a right a claim a large portion of the estate leaving little for the children from a prior marriage.

 - If you own a business, a prenuptial agreement can protect your business interest, so it is not subject to division in the case of a divorce.
-Valuing and dividing a business in a divorce can be complicated, but by designating it as separate property in a prenup, it will not be cut apart.
+Valuing and dividing a business in a divorce can be complicated, but by designating it as separate property in a prenup this complication may be avoided.